DUBLIN, BELFAST, DERRY, GALWAY, CLIFFS OF MOHER, KILLARNEY AND DINGLE PENINSULA

 ADVANCE SEAT ASSIGNMENT

-Delta Airlines and United Airlines do not assign seats in advance, and smarTours is not involved in seat assignments.
+The above airlines do not assign seats in advance, and smarTours is not involved in seat assignments.
 Seat assignments can only be arranged at the airport upon check-in.

 International flights to/from the U.S. are not included.
 Land-only travelers are responsible for arranging entry and exit flights, as well as their arrival and departure transfers. smarTours cannot be held responsible for any damage caused by air schedule changes and delays.
 Unused land services are non-refundable.